bigfix/developer.bigfix.com/site/guide/basics/errors.md

 ## Incompatible Types
 There are certain inspectors that look for return values of the same type.
 If different types are returned, the relevance interpreter returns **Incompatible Types**.
 The first example is the if/then/else statement.
 An if/then/else statement will either return the expression after 'then' or after 'else'.
 Both of these expressions must return the same object.
 For example:
 ````
-If exists regapp "Besonsole.exe" then version of regapp "Besconsole.exe" else "Not Installed"
+If exists regapp "Besconsole.exe" then version of regapp "Besconsole.exe" else "Not Installed"
 ````
-retruns **Incompatible Types**.
+returns **Incompatible types**.
 This is because the 'then' expression returns a version, while the 'else' expression returns a string.
 Instead you need to make sure that both statements return the same type by converting the version to a string.
 ````
 If exists regapp "Besconsole.exe" then version of regapp "Besconsole.exe" as string else "Not Installed"
 ````